 Business branding is more than just a logo.

-As a business owner, you are already engaged in the process of branding, even though you may not know that is what you are doing.
-If you ask ten marketing experts to define what are the best branding techniques or even the definition of branding, you will probably get ten different answers, but some elements will be the same.
+As a business owner, you are already engaged in the process of business branding, even though you may not know that is what you are doing.
+If you ask ten marketing experts to define what are the best branding techniques or even the definition of business branding, you will probably get ten different answers, but some elements will be the same.

-Branding is not just a logo or specific colors, but those are a part of branding.
+Business branding is not just a logo or specific colors, but those are a part of branding.
 Instead, branding is about what makes your company unique and how doing business with you will benefit your customers in some way.

 Be careful not to confuse branding with marketing.
 Marketing is sales, promotions and getting business because of how your products and services will enrich the life of the customer.
 There is a definite overlap, and a good brand helps in marketing, just as a bad brand can drag sales down.
 The key is that your branding (colors, fonts, logo, feel, message) is consistent IN your marketing pieces.